adobe-rnd/aem-commerce-ssg/README.md

 # AppBuilder SSG Template for Edge Delivery Storefront

+:sparkles: _Early-access technology_ :sparkles: Please get in touch with us in your dedicated support Slack channel to learn more about this feature.

 ## Setup

 - Populate the `.env` file in the project root and fill it as shown [below](#env)